Iniciaste sesión como:

-The long sutra on the Buddha of immeasurable life was compiled in the era of the Kushan Empire in the 1st and 2nd centuries by an order of Mahīśāsaka monks who flourished in the Gandhāra region.
+The Larger Sutra on the Buddha of Immeasurable Life was compiled in the era of the Kushan Empire in the 1st and 2nd centuries by an order of Mahīśāsaka monks who flourished in the Gandhāra region.
 It seems clear also the influence of the Lokottaravāda sect in its compilation as common elements with the Mahāvastu can be seen.
 In this sutra, Shakyamuni Buddha relates how the mendicant monk, Dharmākara, practicing under the tutelage of the Tathāgata Lokeśvararāja, established the 48 vows with the aim of saving all suffering people.
-To fulfill those vows, he created a pure land in the West called Sukhavati, and by fulfilling his vows he became the Amida Buddha.
-The sutra states that if a person trusts in these vows and says Amida's name, he will be born in Sukhāvatī and there become a buddha.
+To fulfill those vows, he created a pure land in the West called Sukhavati, and by fulfilling his vows he became the Buddha Amida.
+The sutra states that if a person trusts in these vows and says Amida's name, they will be born in Sukhāvatī, thus becoming a Buddha.

 Succinctly, the Amida Sutra emphasizes the name (Namu Amida Butsu) as the vehicle that enables us to attain awakening and liberation from suffering.

-According to tradition, the contemplation sutra on the Buddha of immeasurable life or visualization sutra was translated into Chinese by a monk named Kalayashas between 424 and 442 AD.
-There are different scholarly opinions as to whether this sutra was originally composed in China or whether its Sanskrit original was lost, as it has not been found to date.
-Its content reflects some of the meditation techniques that were practiced among Buddhist groups living in Central Asia.
+According to tradition, the Contemplation Sutra on the Buddha of immeasurable life or Visualization Sutra was translated into Chinese by a monk named Kalayashas between 424 and 442 AD.
+There are different scholarly opinions as to whether this sutra was originally composed in China or whether its Sanskrit original was lost, as it has not been found to this date.
+Its content reflects some of the meditation techniques that were practiced among Buddhist groups living in India and Central Asia.
 It tells the story of King Ajatasatru and his mother Vaidehi.
 One day, Vaidehi, who was in anguish in the midst of a deep family tragedy involving, among others, her son and husband, invokes the help of Shakyamuni Buddha.
 He comes to her aid and, to alleviate her distress, shows her the innumerable pure lands or Buddha-fields existing in all directions and asks her to choose one.
 She chooses Sukhavati, and so, Shakyamuni Buddha describes Sukhavati by means of 16 types of visualizations; among them are not only the characteristics of the Buddha, Bodhisattvas and the Pure Land, but also the people who are born in it.

-The short nembutsu "na man da bu" is an abbreviation of the name "Namu Amida Butsu" which we recite six times after the Shoshinge or other chant.
+The short nembutsu "na man da bu" is an abbreviation of the name "Namu Amida Butsu" which we recite six times after the Shoshinge or other sutras.
 The verse of merit transfer (ekō) comes from the last stanza of Master Shan-tao's Kisanbōge and is recited to end the service.

 The triple invitation precedes the chanting of the sutras and is addressed (1) to the Tathagata Amida, (2) to the Tathagata Shakyamuni and (3) to the Tathagatas of the ten directions.
 This text comes from the Hōjisan of master Shan-tao, while the music is inspired by the shōmyō of the Tendai school.
 On solemn occasions, symbolic petals (keha) are scattered while chanting.